 Another great indicator for a countergank is when one of your ally laners is very low on health.
 This is a signal for the enemy jungler to show up and try to pick up the kill.
 Attempting a countergank can also allow your ally laner to continue farming when they would not otherwise feel safe.

-Putting a Vision Ward in the river brushes for your team can be very useful.
+Putting a Control Ward in the river brushes for your team can be very useful.
 It helps to track the enemy jungler and alerts your team to any potential roams from the enemy mid laner.

 Summoner Spell Usage